mccalluc/mccalluc.github.io/resume/prose.md

 applied existing widgets to build new collections.
 Used Solr for the backend, WSDLs to connect to outside services, and XLST pipelines in Apache Cocoon for display.
 Managed reindexing jobs with Java / Spring and Perl scripts.

-## Selected Volunteer Roles

-**Mentor, [Code The Dream](https://codethedream.org/), Remote (May 2022-present)**: Reviewed assignments and PRs covering basic HTML, CSS, JS, and command-line skills.
-Available for 1:1 mentoring sessions: explained developer tools and debugging strategies, and discussed interview preparation and IT careers.

 **Software Developer VISTA, Community Software Lab, Lowell, Massachusetts (June 2005–December 2005)**: New features and bug fixes in Perl for